RachelFurlong-dev/bug-match-M2/README.md

 The game displayes the images in a random order each time so the child cannot predict where the matching images are.
 The game can be easily reset to have another go.

 - as a parent connect with the game developer via email:
 The feature utilises the JavaScript library, EmailJS.
-EmailJS is a JavaScript library that helps send emails using only client-side technologies, enabling a connection to a chosen email service (in this case Gmail), build an email template, and send without any server code.
+EmailJS is a JavaScript library that helps send emails using only client-side technologies, enabling a connection to a chosen email service (Gmail is used in this project), build an email template, and send without any server code.
 The input fields are required and the users are prompted to fill them if any input field is left empty.
 When the user has sent the form, they receive a pop-up message to reasure them the email has been sent and the developer will reply soon.

 ![View](/docs/manual-testing/user-stories-with-modal.png)